pablogl2002/RM_membranes_TFG/libPS/README.md

 Add child with id 'child_id' to the membrane 'memb'

 ## memb.add_plasmids(plasmids)
-Add all plasmid in 'plasmids:list' to the membrane (not working, because not implented plasmids yet)
+Add all plasmid in 'plasmids:list' to the membrane (not working, because not implemented plasmids yet)

 ## memb.add_objects(objects)
 Add all the objects in 'objects:string' to the membrane 'memb'